PocketByte/kotlin-kydra-log/README.md

 Logger say: Hello from Error
 ```
 ### Logger initialization:
-Any logging via not initialized HydraLog will call initialisation with default Logger.
-But if you want to initialize `HydraLog` with custom filtering you could use function `initDefault(level: LogLevel?, tags: Set<String?>?)`.
+Any logging via not initialized KydraLog will call initialisation with default Logger.
+But if you want to initialize `KydraLog` with custom filtering you could use function `initDefault(level: LogLevel?, tags: Set<String?>?)`.
 For example, on Android platform can be used different `LogLevel` filtering depending on build type:
 ```Kotlin
 calss MyApplication: Application() {